JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Because of the heavy emphasis on power management, devices will often turn off for long periods of time in between transmissions.
 This means managing a complex protocol is not feasible.
 Fortunately, because of the slow traffic, you often will not get collisions, even if you send at random.

 LoRa-based networks will almost always use an ALOHA channel, just sending when there is data to send and waiting for an ACK, resending on a timeout.
-Sometimes the ACk is optional, such as in one of the more popular LoRa protocols: LoRaWAN.
+Sometimes the ACK is optional, such as in one of the more popular LoRa protocols: LoRaWAN.

 Often in these extreme situations, simplicity is the best answer.